Preconstruction And Delivery

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Existing-condition review tied to design feasibility and release strategy.
+Existing-condition review tied to design feasibility and release strategy — including structural assessment, original utility documentation review, and asbestos or hazardous material confirmation before demolition scope is priced.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Selective demolition, stabilization, and tie-in planning before production accelerates.
+Selective demolition, stabilization, and tie-in planning before production accelerates — protecting adjacent properties in Georgetown's tight downtown square and older commercial corridors.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Envelope, interior, and system upgrades aligned to the new use.
+Envelope, interior, and system upgrades aligned to the new use and City of Georgetown Building Inspections requirements, including ADA compliance updates and fire-safety upgrades triggered by change of occupancy.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Closeout planning that documents how the asset now performs for ownership
+Closeout planning that documents how the adapted asset now performs for ownership — updated permit records, system documentation, and occupancy certifications that support future leasing or sale

-Closeout planning that documents how the asset now performs for ownership.
+Closeout planning that documents how the adapted asset now performs for ownership — updated permit records, system documentation, and occupancy certifications that support future leasing or sale.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.